Eduardo79Silva/DA_Logistics/README.md

 ## Project description

-THis project is meant to simulate a logistics company which wishes to implement a new infrastructure that helps them maximize the profit and lower their workload.
+This project is meant to simulate a logistics company which wishes to implement a new infrastructure that helps them maximize the profit and lower their workload.
 For that, they hired us to create a new software that is capable of performing algorithmic calculations to determine the perfect solution for each of their needs.

 ### Main Features